 What’s Your Workout Routine?

 Since 2021 I’ve exclusively been doing pilates and power walks as my main form of exercise all year round.

 My old routine (which I still kind of do):

 Spring/Summer: I’m very active but don’t believe in strenuous activity.
 Therefore I only jog at most 3-5km and not every day.
 I love swimming, which I do when the weather allows me to.
 I also love gardening, biking, yoga, and I think long walks are underestimated.
 I still try to fit in some gym workouts too.

 Most importantly: I try to fit in a 1-hour walk almost every day throughout the year.
 Sometimes brisk, sometimes average pace.
-I never force myself to exercise, except taking that daily walk or moving my body in another way.
-Being active, getting your lymphatic system going daily is key.
+I never force myself to exercise, except for taking that daily walk or moving my body in another way.
+Being active, and getting your lymphatic system going daily is key.